Mitral Valve Prolapse

 Preventing Heart Infection

-In a child with MVP with regurgitation (leaking), there is a small risk of a bacterial infection of the heart valve (infective endocarditis).
+Kids who have mitral valve prolapse and a leaky valve have a small risk of a bacterial infection of the heart valve (infective endocarditis).
 It very rarely happens during childhood.
-Many times the bacteria that cause this kind of infection start out living in the mouth and from there enter the bloodstream through the gums and then, even more rarely, cause the infection.
+Many times the bacteria that cause this kind of infection start out living in the mouth and enter the bloodstream through the gums.

-Instead, your child should focus on good mouth care by:
+Instead, kids should focus on good oral care and:

-- Brushing his or her teeth twice a day, morning and night (after eating).
+- Brush their teeth twice a day, morning and night (after eating).

-Although any heart condition can be frightening, mitral valve prolapse likely will not have any effect on your child's everyday life and activities.
+Any heart condition can cause worry.
+But mitral valve prolapse isn’t likely to affect your child's everyday life and activities.
 If you have any questions or concerns, speak with your doctor.